 Freidag was very successful through the end of 1929.
 However, by the 1930s Freidag Manufacturing Co.
 Ceased operations and the property was sold for back taxes on September 6, 1938.

 Founder: Group of Toymakers

 The trademark FV was filed in 1866 at 15 Rue Aumaire, Paris, by Jules Edmond Faivre to market all kinds of tinplate toys.
-The brand became FV-DS in 1897 and in 1901 several tinsmiths/toymakers united to form one catalogue of manufactured metal toys.
+The brand became FV-DS in 1897 and in 1901 several tinsmiths/toymakers united to form one catalog of manufactured metal toys.
 This was the birth of Toy Paris which became JEP.
-These include older firms such as Roussel and Dufrein, Douliot, Leconte and Cie, Bonnet, Duclot and Manon.
+These include older firms such as Roussel and Dufrein, Douliot, Leconte and Cie, Bonnet, Duclot, and Manon.
 The brand name FV continued in use for many subsequent years.

 Gendron Wheel Company Toledo, Ohio